Designing Cementitious Basement Waterproofing of a building starts at the basement and finishes at the roof of the building.

 - If rendered remove all render and paint.

 - At the floor-wall joint chisel open floor-wall joint to prepare for a coving.
 (All cracks & joints should have a minimum depth of 2 centimetres and an opening of 1.5 to 2 centimetres.
-Make a square-shaped cut, preferably dovetail to the surface to which the material is to be applied; avoid the “V” shape)
+Make a square-shaped cut.
+Preferably equally into the floor and slab; avoid the “V” shape)

 - Apply a single coat of Drizoro Maxseal Foundation at the prescribed rate to the entire wall including cracks, mortar lines, floor slab wall joint.
 (Note:- NO water flowing on the wall face – may still be flowing from floor-wall joint or any drilled holes)